blockchyp/blockchyp-java/README.md

 The BlockChyp SDK has a pretty conventional Maven build with a single pom.xml and no weird repository dependencies.
 Just clone this repository and run `mvn package` to build a jar.

-#### Download a Jar

-We strongly recommend you get BlockChyp from the Maven repository, but just in case you want a jar, you can download one right here on
-Github from releases.

 ## Using the SDK